-Once you are registered for GST, you can claim GST credits on most purchases you make in connection with your enterprise.
+Once you are registered for GST, you can claim GST credits on most purchases you make in connection with your business activity.

-There are a few key conditions you need to meet to be able to claim GST credits on expenses, these include:
+There are a few key conditions you need to meet in order to claim GST credits on expenses, these include:

-3. You have paid for the expense during the period (assuming you are reporting on a cash basis)
+- You have actually paid for the expense during the period (assuming you are reporting on a cash basis)

 It is important to note that while many purchases that you make will have GST included, some expenses do not include GST (e.g. water, and some components of your car registration).
 Expenses that do not have GST attributable to them should not be listed on your Airtax BAS.